wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <tr>
 <td>Tag Keys</td>
 <td>
 Allows you to select and add tag keys to the map chart.
+You must always select a tag key, such as <strong>Region</strong>.
 </td>
 </tr>
 </tbody>